 Massachusetts Undergraduate Research Conference

 The annual Massachusetts Undergraduate Research Conference (MassURC) brings together undergraduate students from the twenty-eight public colleges and universities within the Commonwealth.
-During this virtual event, the public has a chance to see the diverse and defining research that Massachusetts students are conducting with the support of faculty.
-The conference serves to broaden our understanding of research, showcasing investigation in over sixty subject areas, including biochemistry, history, architecture, marketing, fine art, and sociology.
-Going beyond observing, conference attendees have a chance to engage with undergraduate students and get an intimate look at how their research was conducted, in addition to the purpose and outcomes.
+The MassURC serves to broaden our understanding of research, showcasing investigation in over sixty subject areas, including biochemistry, history, architecture, marketing, fine art, and sociology.
+Going beyond observing, conference attendees have a chance to engage with the diverse and defining research that Massachusetts students are conducting with the support of faculty.

 MassURC is a State-Wide Partnership

 We thank each of our partners for their dedication to research and their commitment to showcasing the work being done by undergraduate students across the Commonwealth.
 MassURC is supported by Commonwealth Honors College at the University of Massachusetts Amherst, the Massachusetts Department of Higher Education, the Massachusetts State Universities Council of Presidents, and the Massachusetts Association of Community Colleges.

 - Bridgewater State University

 - Fitchburg State University

 - Greenfield Community College